Frequently asked questions

 This sounds great, where do we begin?

-Give us a call at 316-221-1163 to schedule a ‘temperment test’ for your dog.
-Or click HERE, to book an appointment online.
+Click HERE, to schedule a ‘temperament test’ for your dog.
 This is a free assessment we do with your dog, at our facility, both in your presence and alone.
 We want to be sure your angel of a puppy gets along with other well-mannered dogs, and our staff.
 Often, a dog's demeanor changes, for better or worse, upon realization their owner has left them.
 For puppies younger than 6-8 months, this can often be skipped, as you still have time to shape temperament, break bad behaviors, and encourage positive social interaction with a variety of dog personalities.

 What do I need to bring?